Theology

 To be saved meant to be freed from sin and living a life free from it to enter into heaven based on my Christian Holiness roots, but the Pentecostal roots called for a visible conversion experience with spiritual physical evidence- speaking in tongues, dancing in the spirit or “shouting,” and be set apart from non-believers.
 Again, contrasts many depictions of Jesus and a loving Divine.
 However, my theology agrees with the late scholar of Comparative Religion, Wilfred Cantwell Smith, who defined salvation as “simply as having the ability to perceive our current life as meaningful, in contrast to nihilism and ultimate despair.”
 Being present, being mindful, and seeing this life as meaningful is salvation.
 And it's universal.

-Merging Black Survival Theology with the Universalist theological belief in collective salvation can only be truly achieved through universal oneness, unity, in other words, collective sacrifice to make meaningful life and move us forward toward true freedom.
+Merging African American Survival Theology with the Universalist theological belief in collective salvation can only be truly achieved through universal oneness, unity, in other words, collective sacrifice to make meaningful life and move us forward toward true freedom.
 Drawing from our traditions and working in all the ways possible together as a species for the sake of universal salvation calls us to the collective sacrifice of our resources, individuality, ego, power, privilege, and control is “a collective practice.”
-That universal salvation in my current theology is freedom.
-Freedom from the hell of homelessness, the hell of poverty, the hell of racism, the hell of war, the hell of violence and abuse, the hell of depression and helplessness.
+Universal salvation in my current theology is freedom.
+Freedom from the hell of homelessness, the hell of poverty, the hell of racism, the hell of war, the hell of violence and abuse, the hell of depression, and helplessness.
 This is one thing my constructed theology is calling us now.
 And if we can achieve this, we can dismantle racism and other oppressions within ourselves and our institutions.
 As survival is essential for social justice, so is collective sacrifice.

-As I continue on this journey of truth and meaning, I am a follower of Jesus but also realize that truth and meaning are not just from one source.
-I am a Unitarian Universalist and proud of it.
+As I continue on this journey of truth and meaning, I say with conviction, “I am a Unitarian Universalist and proud of it.”